-The DOA may approve repairs through the use of procedures in handbook without requiring CAD involvement.
-However, the owner or operator shall provide CAD justified by the previous approved repair design, (structural justifications still valid, possible airworthiness limitations unchanged), the solution can be considered approved and can be used again.
+The DOA may approve repairs through the use of procedures in handbook without requiring CAA involvement.
+However, the owner or operator shall provide the CAA

 - (i) Notification before incorporation of modification by sending all the documents relevant to the modification - (ii) Any instructions for continued airworthiness issued by the design organization - 2.
 Previously approved data for other applications